-End of life care can sound daunting, so we’ve broken down our end of life care, what to expect, and how you may want to prepare.
+End of life care may sound daunting, so we’ve broken down what to expect, and how you may want to prepare.

 People often ask us: ‘what is the difference between palliative and end of life care?’
 In fact, palliative care and end of life care are often used interchangeably.

-The main difference is that palliative care can be given at any stage of a terminal illness and many people receive palliative symptom management for years.
+The main difference is that palliative care can be given at any stage of a terminal illness.
+Many people receive palliative symptom management for years.

 Receiving palliative care is a big part of our end of life care service.
 This includes managing the physical aspects of a dying person’s condition, such as pain and other symptoms.
 Our aim is always to make our Clients as comfortable as possible.

-We really believe that quality of life is important.
-So beyond physical support, we help to maintain a comfortable environment, with light housekeeping and laundry services.
+Above all, we believe in the importance of quality of life.
+So, beyond physical support, we help to maintain a comfortable environment, with light housekeeping and laundry services.

-Perhaps most importantly, our CareGivers are companions to our Clients and their loved ones.
-Our high quality care services centre on building trusting relationships and providing support in difficult circumstances.
+Perhaps most importantly, our CareGivers are friends to our Clients and their loved ones.
+Our high quality care services centre on building trusting rapport and providing support in difficult circumstances.

-The benefits of end of life care span beyond our Client alone and help to provide support and respite for family members too.
-Importantly, our end of life care involves directing people to resources for bereavement support and financial support.
+The benefits of end of life care span beyond our Clients alone as we help to provide support and respite for family members too.
+Importantly, our end of life specialists can direct you to resources for bereavement support and financial support.

 When does end of life care begin?